 On the Beach – White Sand Beach Restaurants

-Of all the towns on Koh Chang, White Sand Beach has mastered that experience of eating on the beach under the stars.
+Of all the areas on Koh Chang, White Sand Beach has mastered that experience of eating on the beach under the stars.

 Each evening throughout the season, the ocean-side restaurants and resorts put out tables and chairs, with accompanying candles and low lighting, to create that unique holiday atmosphere.
 With the seafood boat BBQ alongside a full menu of curries, noodles and western choices like pasta and pizza, it’s not cooking to over-excite but it works and given the full tables, the locals are not going to change it anytime soon.

 Turn in at either of the two public walkways, one at the northern end by the 7-11 next to KC Grande, the other by Du Talay Hotel in the middle of town and you are spoilt for choice.
-As to which are the best, it’s very subjective but our two favourites are Koh Chang Grand Lagoon and Sea Bar.
-Sangtawan near the first walkway is worth an honourable mention for its more real Thai style of cooking.
-Beach Tango, located roughly in the middle, has the most esoteric menu.
+As to which are the best, it’s very subjective but Sun and Soul has built a loyal following over the last few years and Koh Chang Grand Lagoon remains a trusted and popular choice.

 Thai Food – White Sand Beach Restaurants

-Finally, there’s a nightly food market on the main road at the back of Apple Beachfront Resort and Bamboo Resort.
+A nightly food market runs on the main road from the back of Seabar to the Findig store and if the crowds return, extends right along the back of Apple Beachfront Resort and Bamboo Resort too.
 Very much aimed at tourists, it’s not especially adventurous or indeed true street-style, but it still draws in the crowds and is fun to wander along to see what’s on offer.

 Sun and Soul as recommended above in the Thai section, interestingly also has a popular sideline in Mexican food.

-Oodies, the live music venue, is renown for its steaks and Buffalo Bill, just a few doors down, also has a very extensive selection alongside its burgers.
+Oodies, the live music venue for the older crowd, has a good reputation for its steaks.
+Buffalo Bill, just a few doors down, has now permanently closed.

-Marin, the Koh Chang coffee shop chain, has 2 branches in White Sand Beach, one by White Sand Princess at the northern end and one by Grand View Resort towards the southern end.
+Marin, the Koh Chang coffee shop chain, has 2 branches in White Sand Beach, one at the northern end on the raised parade of shops by White Sand Princess and the Bangkok Bank and one by Grand View Resort towards the southern end.
 Chang Buri Resort boasts a cafe at the front of its sea-side main entrance, as does KC Grande and Mac Resort.

 Recommended – White Sand Beach Restaurants